x-ploration-of-mars/x-stack/README.md

   - Customize your sections and components easily with Tailwind utility classes
   - Bring in your favorite icon library: Lucide, HeroIcons, Font Awesome, etc.
   - Ship less CSS with Tailwind's JIT (just in time) engine
+  - Style your forms and markdown easily with @tailwindcss/forms and @tailwindcss/typography
   - Integrate your components with StoryBook _(tbd)_
 - 🔐 **Auth: Auth.js**
   - Enjoy a 100% free auth solution